grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

 Native histogram samples have three different kind of buckets, for any observed value the value is counted towards one kind of bucket.

-- A zero bucket, which contains the count of observations whose absolute value is smaller or equal to the zero threshold.
+- A zero bucket, which contains the count of observations whose absolute value is smaller or equal to the zero threshold.f

   [//]: # "LaTeX equation source: -threshold \\leq v \leq threshold"